 So why are some companies so good at this while others are so lousy?
 I believe it comes down to trust and planning.

-When employees are empowered to make some decisions within their area of responsibility, rather than having to rely on other employees further up the corporate ladder, the company saves time and (therefore) money.
+When employees are empowered to make some decisions within their area of responsibility, rather than rely on other employees further up the corporate ladder, the company saves time and (therefore) money.
 Who wouldn’t want that?
 Responsibility without authority breeds big-time stress.
 Understand that regardless of what’s written in the job description, your customers want and expect the employees with whom they interact to solve problems quickly and efficiently and will (to some degree) hold these employees responsible when it doesn’t happen.

 But even when the customer is (eventually) able to receive some satisfaction, the employee who wasn’t empowered to help the customer is left with negative feelings.
 Think about it.
 Who could really like a job that requires being confronted regularly with complaints they’re not in a position to address?
 After a while, it’s only natural for the employee to become apathetic, indifferent, or even hostile to customer concerns.

 Excuse me, did you say something?
-Trusting employees to make decisions on your behalf is an important way to increase feelings of empowerment (and ultimately job satisfaction) leading to more positive customer experiences, but it’s not the only way.
+Trusting employees to make decisions on your behalf is an important way to increase feelings of empowerment (and ultimately job satisfaction), leading to more positive customer experiences, but it’s not the only way.

-Another way to empower employees is by providing opportunity for them to voice opinions and offer input into the business.
+Another way to empower employees is by providing an opportunity for them to voice opinions and offer input into the business.

-Smart leaders know that a good idea can come from anywhere, and they’re savvy enough to develop processes that facilitate the sharing of ideas amongst staff, because when staff is empowered to “speak up” without fear of reprisal or ridicule, customers are sure to reap the benefits of better ideas crafted from multiple viewpoints.
+Smart leaders know that a good idea can come from anywhere, and they’re savvy enough to develop processes that facilitate the sharing of ideas amongst staff because when staff is empowered to “speak up” without fear of reprisal or ridicule, customers are sure to reap the benefits of better ideas crafted from multiple viewpoints.

-An employer can test candidates for assertiveness, candor, honesty, persistence, and so on (and the employer should, if those qualities are essential for performing the job), but it won’t matter how well the candidate tests if that same employer won’t give employees the authority to exercise assertiveness, candor, honesty, etc. without experiencing harm.
+An employer can test candidates for assertiveness, candor, honesty, persistence, and so on (and the employer should if those qualities are essential for performing the job), but it won’t matter how well the candidate tests if that same employer won’t give employees the authority to exercise assertiveness, candor, honesty, etc. without experiencing harm.

-Theodore Roosevelt once said: “The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint enough to keep from meddling with them while they do it.”
+Theodore Roosevelt once said: “The best executive is the one who has sense enough to pick good men to do what he wants to be done, and self-restraint enough to keep from meddling with them while they do it.”